 Upper Cervical Chiropractic – Helping Fibromyalgia and Neuralgia Patients

-The C1 and C2 vertebrae at the top of the spine protect the brainstem and help to facilitate blood and cerebrospinal fluid flow.
+The C1 and C2 vertebrae at the top of the spine protect the brainstem.
+Furthermore, they help facilitate blood and cerebrospinal fluid flow.
 Correcting a subluxation in this area has helped some to see improvements in fibromyalgia symptoms.
 Correcting spinal misalignments can also relieve pressure on the nerves that may lead to neuralgia.

-Some fibromyalgia patients are concerned about being twisted and popped by a chiropractor, but upper cervical chiropractic is different.
+Some fibromyalgia patients worry about the twisting and popping sound in adjustments, but upper cervical chiropractic is different.
 Adjustments are gentle and precisely administered.
 As a result, corrections stay in place longer and give the body time to heal.
 If you are suffering from fibromyalgia, upper cervical chiropractic may be the natural option you’ve been looking for.